MacaPecha/devsite-docs/guides/online-payments/checkout-api/money-transfer.en.md

 # Money transfer

-From Mercado Pago, we provide the necessary services to be able to send money immediately and without cost from your Mercado Pago account to another Mercado Pago account.
+From Mercado Libre, we provide the necessary services to be able to send money immediately and without cost from your Mercado Libre account to another Mercado Libre account.

 ## Create an application

-To create an application you must enter with your Mercado Pago account at: [https://applications.mercadopago.com/](https://applications.mercadopago.com/).
+To create an application you must enter with your Mercado Libre account at: [https://applications.mercadopago.com/](https://applications.mercadopago.com/).
 To operate with the money transfer API, the application must be enabled for this purpose.
-These permits are assigned from Mercado Pago, therefore you should send the obtained APP ID to your commercial advisor in order to make the corresponding configuration.
+These permits are assigned from Mercado Libre, therefore you should send the obtained APP ID to your commercial advisor in order to make the corresponding configuration.

 > WARNING
 >